localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 ### Creating the Lambda function

 To create the Lambda function, you just need to take care of two things:
 1. Deploy the function via an S3 Bucket.
-You need to use the magic variable `__local__` as the bucket name.
+You need to use the magic variable `hot-reload` as the bucket name.
 2. Set the S3 key to the path of the directory your lambda function resides in.
    The handler is then referenced by the filename of your lambda code and the function in that code that should be invoked.